 - whether they have any thoughts about the arrangement you're making for them

-- having a lawyer for your children
+- having a legal adviser for your children

 - having the judge interview them

 A Views (or Voice) of the Child Report is a report that summarizes the opinions and preferences of a child about certain parenting issues, such as parenting time and living arrangements.
 A professional such as a social worker or legal adviser interviews your children and prepares a report on their views.

 A parenting assessment is a report by a social worker, psychologist, or psychiatrist who gathers information about your family.
 The assessment is a professional evaluation about the best interests of your children.
 The assessor may speak with your children to find out their views and may see how your children interact with each of you, depending on the type of assessment.
 With an assessment, the assessor will also speak to others (parents, teachers, other people who know the child) to prepare the report.